Hindu Forum of Britain

 The Hindu Forum of Britain (abbr HFB) is an umbrella organisation of Hindu groups in the United Kingdom.
-The organization has ties with Hindu nationalist organizations of India and scholars have observed parallels between its discourse and hardline Hindutva.
+Scholars have observed parallels between its discourse and Hindutva organisations in India and suggest possible links.

 History and organisation

 The Hindu Forum of Britain emerged from a "Hindu Security Conference" held in London in December 2003.
 The conference was organised in response to an act of vandalism in a Hindu temple in west London, which caused concern among local Hindus.
 The Forum was launched in response to the perceived ineffectiveness of the Hindu Council UK, an older umbrella organisation of Hindu groups.
 The Hindu Forum claimed to represent a widely varying number of organisations—at one point, it claimed to represent 420 different groups—but few of these were active participants.
 According to the Forum, as of 2011, only 36 groups had contributed to funding the umbrella group, and were thus eligible to contest elections to its national executive.
 It rose rapidly in prominence as the result of participating in several consultations held by the UK government, where its status as an umbrella group made the government more willing to approach it as a group representing Hindu perspectives.